Bedrock-OSS/bedrock-wiki/docs/commands/new-execute.md

 This offset should only apply to local coordinates, but it currently affects relative coordinates due to a bug: [MCPE-162681](https://bugs.mojang.com/browse/MCPE-162681).

+Also, the `anchored` subcommand can only be instructed once within the same `/execute` command.
+A second `anchored` instruction will have no effect.
+This is due to another bug: [MCPE-165051](https://bugs.mojang.com/browse/MCPE-165051)

 ### `/execute rotated`

 Directly sets the rotation context of the command.